vuoro/rahti/README.md

 ## Setting state during rendering

 Much like in React, you can update State during "rendering": while an Effect is running.
 The new value won't take effect or cause re-runs immediately.
-Instead it will be delayed until the next `requestIdleCallback` (or `requestAnimationFrame` if not supported).
+Instead it will be delayed and set using `requestIdleCallback` (or `requestAnimationFrame` if not supported).

 If you use this feature, be careful of infinite loops!